1Password/scim-examples/azure-container-apps/README.md

 | High      | 1,000–5,000     | 0.5   | 1.0Gi  |
 | Very high | >5,000          | 1.0   | 1.0Gi  |

-If you're provisioning more than 1,000 users, update the resources assigned to the SCIM bridge container to follow these recommendations.
-The resources specified for the Redis container do not need to be adjusted.
+If you're provisioning more than 1,000 users, update the resources assigned to [the SCIM bridge container](#22-continue-creating-the-container-app) to follow these recommendations.
+The resources specified for the Redis container don't need to be adjusted.

 > [!TIP]
 > Learn more about [Container App Name (``ConAppName`) variable requirements](#container-app-name-requirements) that are referenced in the commands below.

 ### Default deployment

-To revert to the default specification that is suitable for provisioning up to 1,000 users, run the following command:
+If you're provisioning fewer than 1,000 users, run the following command:

 ```sh
 az containerapp update -n $ConAppName -g $ResourceGroup --container-name op-scim-bridge \